 Book or Cancel your FREE Tickets

-Agencies involved include: Three Rivers District Council, Thrive Homes, Fire Service, Age UK, Herts Independent Living Service, Police, Trading Standards, Neighbourhood Watch, Watford and Three Rivers Trust, a Nutritionist etc.
+Agencies involved include: Three Rivers District Council, Thrive Homes, Fire Service, Age UK, Herts Independent Living Service, Police, Trading Standards, Neighbourhood Watch, Watford and Three Rivers Trust and Herts County Council.

 Some of the feedback received from attendees included:

 - “Speakers were all very good”

 - “Thank you to all the organisers and speakers.
 It’s a pity there were not more people attending”

 - “(Enjoyed) the information on scams”

 - “I think everyone should attend meetings like this”

 For more information contact the Community Safety Coordinator at Three Rivers District Council on 01923 776611.